stephantul/skeletoken/README.md

 pip install skeletoken
 ```

+# What can it do?

+`skeletoken` allows you to:

+* validate tokenizer.json with human-readable errors
+* edit tokenizers as typed objects (Pydantic)
+* apply common transformations (decasing, greedy merges, etc.)
+* auto-fix common inconsistencies
+* round-trip to `tokenizers` and `transformers`
+* apply tokenization changes to `transformers`, `sentence-transformers` and `pylate` models.

 # Example

 Here's some examples of what skeletoken can do:

 ## Autofixing a tokenizer

 `skeletoken` autofixes any tokenizer you load.
 See [automatic checks](./docs/2_automatic_checks.md) to see what gets fixed automatically.
 For example, the [Qwen/Qwen3-0.6B](https://huggingface.co/Qwen/Qwen3-0.6B) tokenizer has a lot of special tokens that are not part of the regular tokenizer vocabulary.
-This leads to a mismatch between the size of a tokenizer and the number of tokens that tokenizer can produce.
+This leads to a mismatch between the size of a tokenizer and the number of tokens that tokenizer can produce. `skeletoken` adds these to the vocabulary automatically.

 ```python
 from transformers import AutoTokenizer